 - Collect, visualize, and analyze data the sensors and devices gather

-- Integrate all of the above with other web services
+- Integrate all of the above with existing business systems and other web services

 Because IoT is a system of systems—a network of devices and software applications—rarely does an organization have expertise across all the relevant domains.
 Since IoT depends upon the correct synthesis of engineering fields as distinct as mechanical, electrical, software (to name a few), IoT platforms come to the rescue to help businesses overcome technical challenges without needing to salary and manage teams of engineers specializing in the various fields IoT requires, when only a single project or two needs to be developed.